 Due-diligence mapping is the term I use when I create a series of maps showing all available data for a site.
 Once you have all of the data stored locally and loaded in ArcMap and all of the map layout elements inserted, you turn a base layer on and export, turn that layer off and a new one on and export, then turn that layer off and another on and export, and so…

 As always, create a new folder to store all of this week’s GIS data.
 Make sure you know the path of this workspace.
 It should be something like E:\DueDiliLab\.
 You will need to know where it is.
 You can go ahead and create a file geodatabase, but there is no need to create any feature classes since the data you will use already exists – you will be importing the data, not creating new data for this lab.

 Go ahead and open ArcMap and save the project to this workspace (File >> Save As).
 Normally, you would also set the data frame coordinate system (View >> Data Frame Properties >> Coordinate System tab), but you haven’t figured out which UTM zone you will need to use.
 It is best to hold off on this for now.

 Our client, Matre Forestry Consulting, has contracted us to put together a mapping package for a property they have for sale somewhere in Georgia.
 The property is listed on the web at Cotton Boat Shoals.

 You will do the following:

-- Download the KML from QPublic and import it as a feature class in ArcMap
+- Download the KML from QPublic and import (KML to Layer) it as a feature class in ArcMap

-- Use the Feature to Polygon tool to convert this layer to a polygon
+Use the Feature to Polygon tool to convert the layer you just imported to a polygon shapefile

 - Download your data from the NRCS Geospatial Data Gateway, unzip, and load into your Arcmap project